theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/mesoamerica/part-2/index.md

 ---

 layout: base.njk
 title: "Mesoamerica"
 description: "The Rebel Gospel, the Secret Teachings, and the Mirror of the Divine."
+excerpt: "You walked the calendars of stone and remembered the spiral of time.
+    Now descend — into the nine levels of Mictlán and the trial chambers of Xibalba.
+    The Lords are watching.
+The test is re…"
 tier: initiate
 scrollId: "the-teachings-the-afterlife-series-1-mesoamerica-part-2"